Methoxychlor

 Methoxychlor is a synthetic organochloride insecticide, now obsolete.
+Tradenames for methoxychlor include Chemform, Maralate, Methoxo, Methoxcide, Metox, and Moxie.

 Usage

 Methoxychlor was used to protect crops, ornamentals, livestock, and pets against fleas, mosquitoes, cockroaches, and other insects.
 It was intended to be a replacement for DDT, but has since been banned for use as a pesticide based on its acute toxicity, bioaccumulation, and endocrine disruption activity.

 The amount of methoxychlor in the environment changes seasonally due to its use in farming and foresting.
 It does not dissolve readily in water, so it is mixed with a petroleum-based fluid and sprayed, or used as a dust.
 Sprayed methoxychlor settles on the ground or in aquatic ecosystems, where it can be detected in sediments.
 Its degradation may take many months.
 Methoxychlor is ingested and absorbed by living organisms, and it accumulates in the food chain.
 Some metabolites may have unwanted side effects.

 Banned

 The use of methoxychlor as a pesticide was banned in the United States in 2003 and in the European Union in 2002.